 Variations

 You can vary this recipe by adding paneer, which is a fresh Indian cheese made with whole milk.
-You can purchase store-bought paneer or make your own.
-Most large grocery stores or Indian groceries will carry paneer.
+You can purchase paneer or make your own.
+Most large grocery stores or Indian groceries carry paneer.

 Indian-Spiced Spinach (Saag)